jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Camels chew in a figure 8 pattern.
+⚡<!-- FUNFACT --> Fun fact: On average, 12 newborns will be given to the wrong parents every day.

 </div>